nomad-software/nomad.uk.net/markdown/articles/how-to-sort-collections-of-custom-types-in-c-sharp.md

 <time>Posted on 20th March 2010 by [Gary Willoughby](/pages/about.html)</time>

-I’ve recently created a program which sorts collections of custom types quite extensively and i thought i’d share the standard method of doing this.
-When i first started designing my program, i honestly thought it would be quite a pain sorting these collections but i was pleasantly surprised, as usual by the .NET framework, that there are built in shortcuts.
+I’ve recently created a program which sorts collections of custom types quite extensively and I thought i’d share the standard method of doing this.
+When I first started designing my program, I honestly thought it would be quite a pain sorting these collections but I was pleasantly surprised, as usual by the .NET framework, that there are built in shortcuts.

 ## IComparable